depeperwinkel

 Smell and taste

-- D-limonene (dipentene), sweet orange flavor, found in modest amounts in nutmeg, mace and cardamom,
+- D-limonene (dipentene), sweet orange flavor, found in modest amounts in nutmeg, mace, and cardamom,

 - β-phellandrene, pleasant mint and citrus flavor, also found in allspice,

-- β-pinene, woody pine odor, as in cumin, pine (cone), juniper and hemp,
+- β-pinene, woody pine scent, as in cumin, pine cone, juniper berry and hemp,

-- sabinene, responsible for the woody, camphor-like taste of black pepper, among other things
+- sabinene, responsible for the woody, camphor-like flavour of black

-- carvotan acetone, also minty, as in angelica.
+pepper , among other things - carvotan acetone, also minty, as in angelica.

-- dihydrocarbohydrate as in black pepper and black tea, and
+- dihydrocarvol as in black

-- the bitter terpinol, - mainly found in the seeds - as in cranberries.
+pepper and black tea, and - the bitter terpinol, - mainly found in the seeds - as in cranberries.

 Combinations